ColinJClemence/DataScienceStuff/curriculum/week-04/1.4-lab/readme.md

 ## Exercise

 #### Requirements
-- Read in Fair Data, which is a subset of Ashely Madison Data Dumps with personalized information scrubed
+- Read in Fair Data, which is a "take" of Ashely Madison Data Dumps with no personalized information
 - Identify features and target
 - Use kNN classification from Scikit-Learn